cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

-After entering `main`, the stack contains the return address of the caller of main (some function in libc), the saved frame pointer of the caller and the saved value of the callee-saved `x19` register, so that `x19` is free to store the result of calling `f` while `g` is being called.
+After entering `main`, the stack contains the return address of the caller of main (some function in libc), the saved frame pointer of the caller and the saved value of the callee-saved `x19` register; the latter, so that `x19` is free to store the result of calling `f` while `g` is being called.
 ```
                     FP offset
 : ...            :